 If the resistance is HIGHER than the indicated high resistance limits this indicates a damaged mat.
-You will need to locate the damage and cut the mat off at that point & reinsulate the ends.
-If you cannot visually locate the damage, you will need to discard the mat and purchase a new one.
+You will need to discard the mat and purchase a new one.

 If the resistance is LOWER than the indicated low resistance limits please contact us at 1-888-WARM PAD.